St Louis VA Regional Processing Office (VA-RPO)

 *The U.S. Department of Veterans Affairs does not actually determine your eligibility.
 The DVA interprets and acts upon eligibility information maintained and updated.by the Department of Defense.
 Ultimately, it is the Department of Defense that verifies or denies your eligibility to the DVA.
 The DVA simply communicates this information to you.

-Did you email the school’s VA office for this term?
+Did you submit the VA Certification of Benefits Request Form for the current semester?
 How long ago were you certified?
+You can check your account via your myPellissippi for more information.
 It takes the VA approximately 9-12 weeks to verify new claims and/or process initial payment.
-Processing tends to take longer during the fall semester - the highest enrollment period of the year.
+Processing tends to take longer during the fall semester—the highest enrollment period of the year.
+If you are using the MGIB-AD or MGIB-SR GI Bills, you need to verify your attendance on the last day of each month in order to receive payment.
+Please see Verification of Enrollment in the menu for more information.

 Of course.
 Late payments will be retroactive to the first day of the term.